ilkutkutlar/minesweeper_model/README.md

 ## Usage

-This package offers two field classes: `Field` and `PlayerField`. `Field` is the actual minefield storing the location of mines.
-By the rules of the game, the player isn't supposed to have access to this.
+This package offers a `Field` class which models a minefield in a Minefield game.
+It stores all the necessary state of a field: the open tiles, flagged tiles, tiles with a mine under it, etc. By the rules of the game, the player isn't allowed to know where the mines are hidden.

-`PlayerField` is the minefield that the player is allowed to access: It doesn't (directly) reveal the location of mines, but lets you see hints (number of mines in surrounding tiles) and flags you put as a player.
+The `Field` class has methods to allow interacting with it as a player (i.e. you are only given hints, the number of mines surrounding a tile, but not the mine locations).
+However, of course, direct access to mine locations are possible if desired as well.

 ### Initialization